 Skip advert

 How to check your car’s engine oil

 Firstly, get some kitchen roll or a clean piece of cloth ready.
 Make sure your car is parked on a level, flat surface and that the engine is cool.
-You shouldn’t check your oil level when the engine is hot as it will have expanded due to a higher temperature – this will give an inaccurate reading.
+You shouldn’t check your oil level when the engine is hot as the oil will have expanded due to the heat – this will give an inaccurate reading, plus you’ll be at greater risk of burning yourself on something hot under the bonnet.
+Make sure your car has been sitting turned off for at least 10 minutes – this will also allow the oil in the engine to drain to the pan, allowing for a more accurate reading.

+Skip advert